 The SSDI program converts your earnings into work credits to determine your number of work credits.
 Older applicants will have to show more work credits to qualify.
 The SSA assesses both the recentness of an applicant’s work history and the duration of that work history.

-The Social Security Administration (SSA) determines a claimant ‘disabled’ if that claimant cannot generally perform previous work or new work.
-The SSA can find an applicant disabled, whether or not the impairment is physical or otherwise.
+The Social Security Administration (SSA) will deem a claimant ‘disabled’ if that claimant cannot generally perform previous work or new work.
+The SSA can deem an applicant to be disabled, whether or not the impairment is physical or otherwise.

-To be found disabled, an applicant must be age 18 or older with a physical or mental impairment that:
+To be deemed disabled, an applicant must be age 18 or older with a physical or mental impairment that: